Parenting Matters Involving Domestic and Family Violence

 We understand that in some circumstances, the violence or dispute is only between the parents and does not involve the children and that pending the resolution of a matter, it may be appropriate for arrangements to be made for your child to spend some time with the other parent.

-Should this apply to your situation and where appropriate, children can still spend supervised time with the parent who is facing allegations of family violence.
+Should this apply to your situation and where appropriate, children can still spend supervised time with the parent who is facing allegations of domestic violence.
 It is important that children continue their relationship with their parents where it is safe to do so.
 Supervised time arrangements can take many forms.
 Supervision may be provided by a family member or by a more formal arrangement such as supervision by a contact centre.
 See our “Children” page for more detailed information.